statuc30721/jenkins_devops_v1.7/README.md

 [FUTURE]

+- Reduce the size of the image to make it more manageable and portable.

 - Switch to using the Jenkins Configuration as a Code (JCasC) workflow to support automated deployment including administrator accounts.